willpuckett/katchup/README.md

 Options:
   -a  (Add) Add a new mcu (call with -b to add Katapult config) -b  (Bootloader) Katapult mode.
-Flash/add/edit Katapult instead of Klipper -e  (Edit) Edit the .config file
+Flash/add/edit Katapult instead of Klipper -d  (Device) Specify printer name in the form x of "x_data".
+For multiple instances -e  (Edit) Edit the .config file
   -h  (Help) Display this help message
-  -m  (MCU) Specify a target mcu to flash, requires an argument -n  (No flash) Useful when you only want to create/edit -p  (Pull) Only flashes if there have been upstream changes
+  -i  (Interface) Set can interface.
+Defaults to can0, or can${device} if -d if present -m  (MCU) Specify a target mcu to flash, requires an argument -n  (No flash) Useful when you only want to create/edit -p  (Pull) Only flashes if there have been upstream changes

 ```

 Run `~/katchup/katchup.sh` to flash all configured mcus with the version of Klipper at `~/klipper`.
 Katchup can check for upstream changes as well.
 Run `katchup -p` to pull from upstream and only flash if there are new commits relative to your working version.